Permissions and security

 Understanding identities

 DA and Edge Delivery have different identity requirements.
-Where DA uses Adobe Identity to guarantee a seamless experience within Adobe Experience Cloud, Edge Delivery needs to support services outside Adobe like Microsoft SharePoint and Google Drive.
+Where DA uses Adobe Identity (IMS) to guarantee a seamless experience within Adobe Experience Cloud, Edge Delivery needs to support services outside Adobe like Microsoft SharePoint and Google Drive.

 Adobe Identity is a bit unique in that you can belong to multiple organizations.
 The way to think of this is to imagine if you were a consultant for two companies.
 Your contract may expire with one while the other is still in place.
-Having the ability to granularly say which organization you are doing work for through different organizations is a feature of IMS.
+Having the ability to granularly say which organization you're doing work for through different organizations is a feature of IMS.
 Are you Alison Parker working on behalf of Geometrixx or are you Alison Parker working on behalf of We.Retail?

 A user may say, "I should have access to this content." and the answer is often, "Select the right organization in the profile menu."